markadev/KiCad-AppleII/README.md

 ## Introduction

-KiCad-AppleII is a collection of KiCad symbols, footprints, and other items that are useful or very specific to Apple II computers or peripherals.
+KiCad-AppleII is a library pack containing KiCad symbols, footprints, and other items that are useful or very specific to Apple II computers or peripherals.